kodali10/applications/Back-End/UserManagement/README.md

 Backend side of app is completed and endpoints are ready to take requests.
 Client Side app need's to be build(Angular).

 ### Functionality
-* Here we can create, get all users, get user by id, get user by name, delete user by id & delete all users
+* Here we can create, get all users, get user by id, get user by name, update, delete user by id & delete all users

 ### View